No. Applications have to be submitted online (directly on the website) – available soon.

 Erasmus Mundus scholarships includes two components: (i) contribution to the participation costs (9000 EUR) and, (ii) contribution to travel, visa, installation and subsistence costs (1 400 EUR per month for the entire duration of the Master programme).

-All the applicants need to have a degree in Civil Engineering, Mechanical and/or Industrial Engineering, Materials Engineering, Aeronautical Engineering, Polymers Engineering or related fields or equivalent qualifications, with a minimum of a Master degree with 300 ECTS-credit points (typically equivalent to a Master with a total of 5 years of studies).
+All the applicants need to have a degree in Civil Engineering, Mechanical and/or Industrial Engineering, Materials Engineering, Aeronautical Engineering, Polymers Engineering or related fields or equivalent qualifications, with a minimum of a Master degree with 240 (typically equivalent to a Bachelor with a total of 4 years of studies) or 300 ECTS-credit points (typically equivalent to a Master with a total of 5 years of studies).
+The latter (300 ECTS-credit points) becomes mandatory if your mobility includes UNINA.

 The tuition fee for enrolling the FRP++ programme is 9,000 Euro.
 This covers the administrative costs of the programme (registration, enrolment, subscription, administrative support, access to faculty and university services, the organisation of the case studies, the thesis defence, and other expenditures directly linked to the organisation of the course) and the health insurance.